Bhushan4829/Bhushan4829/README.md

 I'm a graduate student at the University at Buffalo, pursuing a Master's in Computer Science.
 I'm passionate about leveraging AI and machine learning to solve real-world challenges, with a particular interest in data-driven projects and sustainable development.
 As a Graduate Teaching Assistant for the Deep Learning course (CSE676), I actively engage with students, grade assignments, and mentor projects.

-In my current research, I am exploring **vision transformers** under Professor Kaiyi Ji, focusing on their application to multi-modal tasks.
+My current research explores **vision transformers** under Professor Kaiyi Ji, focusing on their application to multi-modal tasks.
 Additionally, I have experience leading teams as the Event Management Head at ISTE-RAIT, where I coordinated tech events, workshops, and seminars.
 My work spans various projects, including chatbot development, machine learning models, and cloud computing solutions.

 ## 🔭 I'm currently working on:
 - Building machine learning pipelines integrating cloud services and AI models.